 - CM is based on growth studies coming from the fields of orthodontics, plastic surgery, and neurosurgery.
 This is in contrast to the ideas of CS and the primary respiratory mechanism.

 - CS is based on biomechanical/anatomical models.
 CM focuses on functional/biological/ pragmatic models.

 - The treatment goals are different – In the CM assessment and management techniques, the clinician looks for specific clinical signs, such as resistance, rebound, and sensory response.
 CS is focused on changes in structures and systems (suture, ventricle, psycho-emotional systems). – CM always combines craniofacial functions, such as eye movements, respiratory and tongue exercises/ training.
 CS is a more passive approach that aims to trigger the “self-healing’ mechanism of the body.
 This is a crucial difference with cranial manual therapy.

 - CM does not aim to mobilize sutures, as it is known from many studies that several kilograms are needed to achieve minimal sutural movement (Downey et al 2005)

 - CM does not aim to alter ventricles and does not base the effects on the cranial sacral rhythm due to the lack of evidence (Sommerfield et al 2004 )

 - CM does not aim to treat patients with a passively and a “wait and see” approach following the treatment

-- CM does include a systematic analysis of the abnormal tension in the cranial bones relative to the patient’s complaints, which are expressed in three parameters (resistance, rebound and sensory response).
-It is based on pain mechanisms and classification of pain ideas.
+- CM does include a systematic analysis of the abnormal tension in the cranial bones relative to the patient’s complaints, which are expressed in three parameters (resistance, rebound, and sensory response).
+It is based on pain mechanisms and the classification of pain ideas.

-- CM does support biological function of the cranial tissue during growth and to reduce nociception in the craniofacial area.
+- CM does support the biological functions of the cranial tissue during growth and to reduce nociception in the craniofacial area.